 eNPS scores range from -100 to 100 and look at the ratio of Promoter to Detractors.
 Scores above 30 are considered positive, while scores below are considered negative.

 Why Should You Care About the eNPS?

-Obviously the enps is useful so that you can get a read for how your employees feel about their job.
-However, while the employee nps is a decent indicator of employee sentiment, perhaps the primary benefit of an enps score is to serve as a catalyst for doing an even deeper dive on engagement within your organization.
+Additionally the eNPS is useful so that you can get a read for how your employees feel about their job.
+However, while the employee NPS is a decent indicator of employee sentiment, perhaps the primary benefit of an eNPS score is to serve as a catalyst for doing an even deeper dive on engagement within your organization.